roneetm/MCA/README.md

 # MCA
-Data Structure and Operating System programs code in C These are the basic Algorithms taught in Uiversities as a part of education.
+Data Structure and Operating System programs code in C These are the basic Algorithms taught in Universities as a part of education.